jteijema/ASReview-experimental-models/README.md

-# README for ASReview Extension Plugin: Comprehensive Model Suite
+# README for ASReview-experimental-models: Comprehensive Model Suite
 ## Overview

 This plugin for ASReview provides a diverse suite of models, expanding the